Cannot format USB drive from File Explorer? Here’s a simple way to format a USB drive from Command Prompt in simple steps.

 Warning: before formatting the USB drive, back up the date in it.
 Formatting a drive deletes all data, and the process is often irrecoverable.

-The below method works in Windows XP, Vista, 7 and 8.
+The below method works in Windows XP, Vista, 7, 10, and 11.

 Format USB Using CMD

+- Plugin the USB drive.

 1. First, plug in the USB drive.
 After that, open the Command Promot window as admin.
 Search for cmd in the start menu, right-click on Command Prompt and select “Run as Administrator.”

 list disk command to list all the disks in your system.

-6. After identifying the USB drive from the list of disks, type the below command and press Enter to execute the command.
+5. After identifying the USB drive from the list of disks, type the below command and press Enter to execute the command.
 Replace <diskNumber> with the actual disk number.

 select disk <diskNumber>